Snow Report & 7-Day Ski Forecast 2025/26

 Where the Best Snow Is Right Now

-• Swiss Alps (Zermatt, Verbier and surrounds)
+• Swiss Alps (Zermatt, Verbier, high Silvretta Arena slopes)

 Get Instant Quote